Nabie/object-oriented-programming-in-R/chapters/06_S4_classes.md

 # S4 classes

 The S3 class system is the wild west of object-oriented programming.
-Class hierarchies only exist implicitly through the `class` attributes, generic methods can be implemented or not by any class whatsoever with no check that interfaces and class hierarchy designs are implemented correctly.
+Class hierarchies only exist implicitly through the `class` attributes, generic methods can be implemented or not by any class whatsoever, with no check that interfaces and class hierarchy designs are implemented correctly.
 Everything depends on conventions and it is entirely up to the programmer to ensure any resemblance of consistency.

 The S3 system is popular because it is very easy to use and to write new classes.
-In most cases we would prefer simplicity over elaborate design, and in those cases S3 is perfect for our needs.
-When we implement a new statistical model we rarely need a complex class hierarchy.
-Most abstract data structures have only few associated operations and we have no problem remembering to implement them all when we write concrete versions of them.
+In most cases, we would prefer simplicity over elaborate design, and in those cases, S3 is perfect for our needs.
+When we implement a new statistical model, we rarely need a complex class hierarchy.
+Most abstract data structures have only a few associated operations, and we have no problem remembering to implement them all when we write concrete versions of them.
 Once software reaches a certain level of complexity, however, more structure is needed.
 Rather than having the design exist only implicitly in programming conventions we want it explicitly stated in the code.

 The S4 system provides a more structured object-oriented system.
 Here classes and class hierarchies are explicitly created; they are not merely strings in a `class` attribute.
 To obtain the added structure that S4 gives a little more code is needed when creating classes and methods, but overall the system works very similar to S3 so if you are comfortable with S3 then learning S4 should not pose a problem.

 ## Defining S4 classes

 In S4, classes are explicitly created.
-To create a new class we use the function `setClass` from the `methods` package.
-This function takes list of arguments that specify which attributes objects of the class should hold, what default values the attributes should have, how the class fits into a class hierarchy, and a number of other properties, but all these properties have default values so we can create a new class just by specifying its name.
+To create a new class, we use the function `setClass` from the `methods` package.
+This function takes arguments that specify which attributes objects of the class should hold, what default values the attributes should have, how the class fits into a class hierarchy, and many other properties of the created class.
+All these properties have default values so we can create a new class just by specifying its name.

-As an example we consider the stack data structure we implemented in S3 earlier.
+As an example, we consider the stack data structure we implemented in S3 earlier.
 To make an abstract stack class we can write:

 ```{r}
 library(methods)
 Stack <- setClass("Stack")
 ```

-This create a new class called `"Stack"`.
-We have not specified any attributes of the class so S4 will assume that it is an abstract class that is not supposed to be instantiated and we will get an error if we try.
+This creates a new class called `"Stack"`.
+We have not specified any attributes of the class, so S4 will assume that it is an abstract class that is not supposed to be instantiated and we will get an error if we try.

 We can create the vector-based stack class like this: